Salim (film): Plot

-The next day, Salim finds that the girl whom he admitted has been discharged from the hospital.
-He learns that the managing director has discharged the girl as she is poor and unable to pay the cost.
-The same evening, he gets an invitation to a party from his hospital.
-There, he learns that the managing director has had enough of his charity and generosity at the hospital's cost.
-Salim also learns that he is being laid off and it is his own farewell party.
+The next day, Salim finds that the girl was discharged from the hospital by the managing director as she is poor and unable to pay for her treatment.
+The same evening, Salim gets an invitation to a party from his hospital.
+Salim learns that the managing director has had enough of his charity and generosity at the hospital's cost.
+Salim also learns that he is being sacked, and it is his own farewell party.
 He is also insulted by the managing director for not using his talent and reputation to earn money.
 Salim storms out of the party in rage.
-On the way, he gets into a scuffle with a police officer (Aruldoss) and hits him, ending up in the police station.
+On the way, he gets into a scuffle with a police officer and hits him, ending up in the police station.
 But he escapes with the police officer's pistol and goes straight to a hotel.
-There, he finds four men trying to rape the hotel singer.
+There, he finds four men trying to rape the hotel's singer.
 He beats them up and helps the girl leave the place.
 Saying that they have to learn their lesson, Salim takes them hostage inside the room.
-One of the men, Guru, is the son of Home Minister Thavapunniyam (R. N. R. Manohar), so the police, led by a police officer Chezhian (P. V. Chandramouli), are pressurized to take immediate action.
+One of the men, Guru, is the son of Home Minister Thavapunniyam, so the police, led by officer Chezhian, are pressured to take immediate action.

-The police find out Salim's identity and raid his home, where they find his wedding cards and learn about Nisha.
+The police discover Salim's identity and raid his home, where they find his wedding card and learn about Nisha.
 They take her into custody and to the hotel, where she meets Chezhian and explains Salim's character and that he is not a terrorist to take hostages.
 The police plan to use Nisha as bait and capture Salim, but they fail to do so when Salim demands the presence of Thavapunniyam at the hotel.
-Meanwhile, a police sniper takes a shot at Salim but misses, and Salim throws one of the men out of a window.
+Meanwhile, a police sniper shoots at Salim but misses, and Salim throws one of the men out of a window.
 He tells Chezhian to take him seriously to avoid more disastrous results.
-It is later revealed that the four men had raped the girl whom Salim had admitted in the hospital.
-After discharging the victim from the hospital, they killed both the victim and her mother and disposed of the remains in sewage.
+It is later revealed that the four men had raped the girl whom Salim had found on the roadside.
+After her discharge from the hospital, they killed the victim and her mother and disposed of their remains in a sewage drain.